Let’s get right into figuring out what the best podcasting microphone is for you.

-Step One is to understand how you plan to use the mic, because different situations will need different types of mics.
-Our focus is on finding the best podcasting microphone for you to start with.
-There are different mics for home and studio setups.
+Step One is to understand how you plan to use the mic.
+There’s no standard microphone that’s going to provide rich sound for everyone.
+Different situations will need different types of mics.
+Our focus is on finding the best podcasting microphone for you to start with for quality sound and clear audio.
+There are different mics for home and studio recording environments.
 Defining how and where you’re going to use the microphone will help lead the next step.

-Step Two is to understand the basics of podcast microphones.
+Step Two is to understand the basics of microphones as podcast equipment.
 That includes the technology of how mics pick up sound, like polar patterns, as well as cable connectors.
 Do you want to get a USB microphone or an XLR microphone?
 Condenser or Dynamic?